Prerequisite course work

 - A minimum of 500 hours of hands-on patient care experience.

-The patient care experience must be direct, “hands-on” patient contact e.g., RN, EMT or paramedic, health educator, patient care attendant or nurse’s aide, clinic assistant, Peace Corps volunteer or other cross-cultural health care experience, technologist, therapist, clinical research assistant, respiratory therapist/aide, medical assistant, PT/OT assistant, therapist.
+The patient care experience must be direct, “hands-on” patient contact e.g., RN, EMT or paramedic, patient care attendant or nurse’s aide, clinic assistant, Peace Corps volunteer or other cross-cultural health care experience, therapist, clinical research assistant, respiratory therapist/aide, medical assistant, PT/OT assistant.

 All coursework, requirements, and degree must be completed by August 31st each year in order to be considered for a seat in the class that will begin the following January.